 18.104.22.168 This Treatise Does Not Contain Citations to Every Relevant Case

-This treatise identifies arguments which support the consumer position on most issues.
-For this reason, the footnotes contain many more cases which provide support for the consumer debtor than cases which support creditors.
+This treatise identifies arguments that support the consumer position on most issues.
+For this reason, the footnotes contain many more cases that provide support for the consumer debtor than cases that support creditors.
 However, when there are court of appeals cases on both sides of an issue, we have attempted to be inclusive.

 Because many bankruptcy issues overlap more than one bankruptcy topic, this book contains many cross references.
 Careful attention to the cross references will often yield additional relevant case law.
 Other valuable research tools are discussed at the end of this Chapter.